-Even though it's not always the first option to come to mind, dog adoption can be a win-win for everyone.
+Although it's not always the first option which comes to mind, dog adoption can definitely be a win-win situation for everyone involved.

 Every single time someone considers it, it's great news for the millions of pups and dogs waiting patiently for their forever homes!